dwyl/mvp/README.md

 ![mvp-proposed-ux](https://user-images.githubusercontent.com/194400/73374277-d9445480-42b1-11ea-980a-3fabbfe5a9fd.png)

-The idea is just to have a todo list that allows you to track how much time you have spent on a task.
+The idea is to have a todo list that allows us to track how much time we have spent on a task.

-It is _deliberately_ "basic"
+It's _deliberately_ "basic"
 and
 ["ugly"](https://youtu.be/m4isFputh68?t=158)
 so we _don't_ focus on aesthetics. 🚀<br />